 Different installations offer different equipment and programs so check with your local installation for specifics.

 Don’t live near a military installation or prefer to work out off base?
-Some gyms and health clubs offer military discounts on membership and enrollment fees.
+Some gyms offer military discounts on membership and enrollment fees.

 And many local boutique gyms (think CrossFit gyms and yoga studios) also advertise military discounts on membership packages.
 But even if the discount isn’t on the website, go ahead and ask for it anyway.